 When you first introduce lunging to your horse, it’s good to spend plenty of time in a relaxed walk and trot over many sessions.
 Establishing a relaxed rhythmical gait is difficult enough at the walk without making your horse anxious or excited or causing them to lose their balance by asking for too much too soon.

 If your horse is responsive and remains relaxed, lunging will give you a way to strengthen your horse and improve their balance and suppleness in preparation for ridden work and more advanced exercises.
-For instance lunging exercises can help with getting your horse “on the bit” and building topline.
+For instance lunging exercises can help with getting your horse to move better and with building topline.

 Though lunging is intuitive to the majority of horses, it is also quite easy for them to pick up bad habits.
 It is a good idea to address problems early before they have a chance to become serious.
-If you find that you are having difficulty with any aspect of lunging, it is worth asking an experienced friend or acquaintance for help – or you can also contact us here with any questions.
+If you find that you are having difficulty with any aspect of lunging, it is worth asking a professional for assistance.